cessda/cessda.guidelines.public/platform/authenticating-with-eduteams.md

 Registering services that run on the CESSDA infrastructure is handled by Main Office.

-The reference documentation is available at [Reference Documentation](https://wiki.geant.org/display/eduTEAMS/Registering+services+on+the+eduTEAMS+Service) and the application forum is avaliable at <https://webapp.eduteams.org/sp_request>.
+The reference documentation is available at [Reference Documentation](https://wiki.geant.org/display/eduTEAMS/Registering+services+on+the+eduTEAMS+Service) and the application forum is available at <https://webapp.eduteams.org/sp_request>.

 Make sure to select the technology that the service uses (i.e. OpenID Connect or SAML), as well as the correct flow and token endpoint method if OpenID Connect is used.